Arctic and Global Prediction

-The Office of Naval Research (ONR) Arctic and Global Prediction Program (322AG) is motivated by the observed changes in the physical Arctic environment, and the desire to better understand and predict this environment at a variety of time and space scales.
-The ability to provide useful forecasts of the operational environment, such as the location of the sea ice edge, the characteristics and evolution of sea ice, and the wind and wave conditions at the surface will be critical to enable safe and efficient naval operations in the Arctic.
+The Arctic and Global Prediction program is motivated by the observed changes in the physical Arctic environment, and the desire to better understand and predict this environment at a variety of time and space scales.
+The ability to provide useful forecasts of the operational environment, such as the location of the sea ice edge, the characteristics and evolution of sea ice, and the wind and wave conditions at the surface, will be critical to enable safe and efficient naval operations in the Arctic.
 To achieve this, Arctic system models that integrate the ocean, waves, ice and atmosphere must appropriately represent the physical processes, interactions and feedbacks involved in the seasonal evolution of ice extent, area, thickness and volume.
 Consequently, the program has three focus areas:

 - Improving understanding of the physical environment and key processes in the Arctic Ocean;